Beita, Nablus: Aftermath and Punishment

 The official IDF investigation found that Ilan and Aldubi, the two escorts had 'escalat(ed) the crisis' by lack of caution and "hastiness in pulling the trigger," but the major cause for the incident was Palestinian aggressiveness and "readiness to harm Jewish hikers", and that they had a general plan to lure the hikers in their village.

-Aldubi was still hospitalized a year later, and confined to a wheelchair.
+Aldubi was still hospitalized a year later, and used a wheelchair.
 According to Noam Chomsky, who visited the village, the military commander told The New York Times that Aldubi would not be incriminated because "the tragic incidents were already penalty enough."
 The incident radicalized the village.
 One local some months later was reported as saying:

 "Beita is different now because the people are revengeful...
 Now we know how the Israelis treat Palestinians, the way a wild animal treats a victim."

 In May 1989, a Jaffa military court handed down stiff sentences to five of the members of the village of Beita suspected of throwing stones at Jewish hikers.
 The person convicted of the most serious crime got an eight-year sentence, of which 3 were to be served.
 Two others sentenced to five-year terms were to serve 21 months, a fourth 18 months and the fifth two years.
 A further 11 Beitans were slated to stand trial later on the same charges.

 On 14 April 1991 an Elon Moreh settler, Pinhas Assayag (22), murdered a Beita resident, Jamil Dweikat (50).
 Arrested on 19 June 1991, he also confessed to killing a 22 year old shepherd, Radi a-Ouna from the nearby village of 'Azmut earlier in January of that year.
 After an investigation, he was committed to an Israeli mental hospital.